Katherine Gehl: Political involvement

 Before her departure from Gehl Foods in 2015, Gehl began supporting No Labels, a national organization working to break the political gridlock in Washington, D.C.
 She also serves on the CEO Fiscal Leadership Council of the Campaign to Fix the Debt, and is a board member of Unite America (formerly The Centrist Project).
-She is co-chair of the nonpartisan Wisconsin group Democracy Found, which advocates for a new primary election system and general election system that reduce political campaign advantages for far-left and far-right candidates.
+She is co-founder and chair of the nonpartisan Wisconsin group Democracy Found, which advocates for a new primary election system and general election system that reduce political campaign advantages for far-left and far-right candidates.
 In 2017, Gehl and Michael E. Porter from Harvard Business School published an article in Fortune entitled "Why Politics is Failing America."

 In 2020, Katherine Gehl co-authored a book with Harvard Business School professor Michael E. Porter called, The Politics Industry: How Political Innovation Can Break Partisan Gridlock and Save Our Democracy.

-On December 5th 2020, she presented at a TEDxMileHigh event about her political innovation work.
+Also in 2020, she founded the Institute for Political Innovation, a cross-partisan, not-for-profit organization that contributes theory, scholarship, and strategy to catalyze model, modern political change in America.
+She then co-founded the National Campaign for Final Five Voting to drive awareness of the benefits of Final Five Voting and build a coalition of diverse, cross-partisan supporters for the reform.

+On November 3, 2020, a Final-Four Voting structure was adopted by the state of Alaska via a public referendum.
+On November 8, 2022, Alaska conducted midterm elections via “Final Four Voting".

+In November 2022, Nevada voters approved a ballot measure that established Final Five Voting.
+Gehl was the single largest donor to the campaign, donating more than $6,000,000 to Nevada Voters First.